jsoendermann/hapttic/README.md

 # Why would I want this?

-- You want to run some code in response to a webhook, for example a github push.
-For an example, see [pfeife](/jsoendermann/pfeife)
+- You want to run some code in response to a webhook, like a github push ([This is what motivated me to write hapttic](/jsoendermann/pfeife)).
-- You have some code on your Raspberry Pi that you want to run from work (great in combination with [ngrok](https://ngrok.com/))
+- You have some code on your Raspberry Pi that you want to run from work (great in combination with [ngrok](https://ngrok.com/)).
-- You want to convert a webhook into an API call.
+- That's pretty much it.

 # How does it work?